priyalviroja/security-paradox/src/epiphanies/trust-as-a-control-surface.md

 <div class="epiphany-section">
 <span class="epiphany-label">The Story</span>

-I did an architecture review for a company implementing zero-trust.
-They'd spent 18 months removing all implicit trust, verifying everything, segmenting every network, requiring MFA for every action.
+A company implemented zero-trust.
+They spent 18 months removing all implicit trust, verifying everything, segmenting every network, requiring MFA for every action.

-Then I looked at their packet captures and access logs.
+Then they looked at their packet captures and access logs.

 **67% of their traffic was going through unapproved VPNs and shadow IT tools.**